khamilion/Townsquare_Project/README.md

 Food Blogging website.

 Provides a variety of recipes ranging from breakfast, lunch and dinner.
 The user can create their own profile, and save their favorite meals or upload meals of their own.
-Uses firebase authentication when the uses logs in or creates a profile.
+Uses firebase authentication when the user logs in or creates a profile.

 # Technologies